tpossessky/PacmanUnity/README.md

 Yet another fairly large step up in complexity.
 Difficult, pixel-perfect movement behavior and AI were the two defining challenges here.

+For this game, I stayed with my mantra thus far of avoiding tutorials as much as possible unless it came to an engine-specific goal such as animating the characters.
+My design may be less than optimal but part of my goal is to fail throughout each game and use that as an opportunity to improve for the next one.

 ## Collision/Movement
 ### Collision
 Games 1-4 all featured fairly open layouts where simple box colliders did the trick.
 With Pacman, I dealt with a tilemap in 8x8pixel grids and character sprites in 16x16 grids.
 This meant the gaps in the maze Pacman could move in were nearly pixel-perfect.
 My first approach was to try a `BoxCollider2D` and `TileMapCollider` to handle everything.
 I ran into issues immediately with the movements not being pixel-perfect and getting stuck in the maze.